 Six months before the Great Fire of 1666, fish apparently fell from the clouds in Kent.
 Several were taken to London to be examined.
 A similar incident occurred over 300 years later.
 In June 1981, Newham residents Mr and Mrs Langdon were watching television during what they took for very heavy rain.
 The next morning they discovered fish all over their back yard, window ledges and roof.

 As a result, Mr Langdon featured on the front page of The Newham Reporter.
 When the fish were taken to the Natural History Museum, they were found to be smelt and flounder from the River Thames.

-There are other accounts of other watery creatures falling from the sky.
+There are accounts of other watery creatures falling from the sky.
 In 1984, jellyfish landed on the streets of Bath.
 Frogs allegedly fell over South Croydon in 1998.
 In 2004, the BBC reported a fish fall in Wales.
 Science is still unable to explain these phenomena or even prove that it definitely exists.